haydenw2005/Demo-Booking-Validator/README.md

 ## Overview

 Demo Booking Validator is a tool that allows you to test landing pages and demo experiences automatically.
 It simulates user behavior to validate that your website's critical paths work as expected.
-The system uses AI-powered testing to:
+The system uses AI-powered, agentic testing to:

 1. Navigate to your landing page URL
 2. Find and interact with demo forms and buttons